Energy Efficiency DirectiveEED vs EPBDScope comparison

 Operational implication

-Do not close an EED Article 11 assessment just because an energy performance certificate exists.
+Do not close an EED Article 11 assessment just because an exists.
 Keep enterprise consumption data, audit scope, action plan, and recommendation implementation evidence in the EED file.

 Comparison row 3